jsonl.dump¶

 # orjson returns bytes — set text_mode=False

-jsonl.dump(data, "file.jsonl", json_dumps=orjson.dumps, text_mode=False)
+jsonl.dump(data, "file.jsonl", cls=orjson.dumps, text_mode=False)

-Passing additional keyword arguments¶
+Passing keyword arguments¶